tochsner/BDMM-Flow/README.md

 BDMM-Flow is a [BEAST 2](http://www.beast2.org/) package for performing phylodynamic inference under multi-type birth-death models.

-The package is heavily inspired by and designed to be a drop-in-replacement of the [BDMM-Prime](https://github.com/tgvaughan/BDMM-Prime).
-BDMM-Flow implements the same model, but uses a flow-based representation of BDMM likelihood.
+The package is heavily inspired by and designed to be a drop-in-replacement of the [BDMM-Prime](https://github.com/tgvaughan/BDMM-Prime) package.
+BDMM-Flow implements the same model, but uses a flow-based representation of the model likelihood.
 This representation is faster for large trees and was introduced in the following paper:

 * Stilianos Louca, Matthew W Pennell, A General and Efficient Algorithm for the Likelihood of Diversification and Discrete-Trait Evolutionary Models, Systematic Biology, Volume 69, Issue 3, May 2020, Pages 545–556, [doi.org/10.1093/sysbio/syz055](https://doi.org/10.1093/sysbio/syz055)